World traveler Clown Tom Bolton

 San Francisco, California USA

 San Francisco is one of my favorite American cities.
+I first visited as a kid with my family in 1973 and then again in 1981, 1989 and 2013.
+There was another short visit between ’89 and 2013 but I;m no longer aware of the year.
 Here at Pier 39 (in 1981) at Fishermans Wharf is one of the best know places for street performing, where amongst others, I saw well know comedy jugglers like Frank Olivier and the butterfly man and close by I saw the human jukebox who I remembered seeing nearly 10 years earlier.
 I could do some juggling, so like a fool I got up on one of the stages at Pier 39 when it was free and tried to do a little show.
 I was quickly told that these spaces were regulated and there was a tight schedule of established performers.
 I was a beginner of the worst kind but didn’t like their attitude that jugglers need not apply anyway because they had enough of them already.

 I spent 4 days in SF again in 1989 staying with Dave “Rave” Gomez who I had met in Germany.
 A couple of Dutch brothers, Mark and Paul Van Wees, who I knew from Amsterdam, were also in town, sometimes appearing at Pier 39 and the Cannery.
 From them I discovered that most of the performers in town had a day job to be able to survive.
 And the best times for the best pitches were given to the performers who had been there for years already.
 Obviously the European street performing scene has much more opportunities and freedom than the American one.